The following sections describe security actions.

 Storing Database Passwords

-For the Delphix Masking Engine internal authentication, the Engine uses encryption and stores passwords for each user encrypted in the Engine relational repository.
+If you choose to use Masking Engine internal authentication, Masking Engine uses encryption and stores passwords for each user encrypted in the Masking Engine relational repository.

-When a user logs into the Delphix Masking Engine and enters their username and password, the Engine verifies that the user is an active user with the Delphix Masking Engine, and then authenticates the password.
+When a user logs in to Masking Engine and enters their username and password, Masking Engine verifies that the user is an active user with Masking Engine, and then authenticates their password.

-Optionally, the Delphix Masking Engine can integrate with external authentication software (Microsoft Active Directory, or LDAP) to authenticate users.
-If you integrate with external authentication software, the Delphix Masking Engine will validate that the user has rights to access the application and will login the user automatically.
-(No additional Delphix Masking Engine password will be required.)
+Optionally, Masking Engine can integrate with external authentication software (Microsoft Active Directory, CA SiteMinder, or LDAP) to authenticate users.
+If you integrate with external authentication software, Masking Engine will validate that the user has rights to access the application and will log in the user automatically.
+(No additional Masking Engine password will be required.)